Jacob Potofsky: Personal life and death

-Potofsky married twice, first to Callie Taylor (who died in 1946) and then to widow Blance Lydia Zetland; they had two daughters.
-(Daughter Delia married noted photographer and newspaper columnist William P. Gottlieb.)
+Potofsky married twice, first to Callie Taylor (who died in 1946) and then to widow Blance Lydia Zetland; they had two daughters and a son.
+Daughter Delia married noted photographer and newspaper columnist William P. Gottlieb.
+Their son Bruce died of leukemia.

 Jacob Samuel Potofsky died age 84 on August 5, 1979, in New York City of cancer.

 Legacy

 Following his death, President Jimmy Carter issued a statement recognizing Potofsky as "one of the giants of the labor movement".
 The Amalgamated Clothing Workers of America hailed Potofsky, saying in a release that "The life and times of Mr. Potofsky are inextricably interwoven with the growth and stability of the American labor movement."
 ACW president Murray Finley and secretary-treasurer Jack Sheinkman stated, "Jack Potosfky's genius was motivating workers to face their own destinies.
 In his case, it was organizing workers to form unions, to bargain collectively, and to make group decisions for the common good."